nus-cs2103/website-base/admin/tp-timeline.md

 </div>

-**The final submission** will be at the {{ "end" if module == "TIC4001" else "start" }} of week 13.
+**The final submission** will be at the {{ "end" if course == "TIC4001" else "start" }} of week 13.
 [Deliverables](tp-deliverables.html) include an executable jar file, a product website (containing both user and developer documentation), a demo video, among other things.

 <div class="indented-level2" tags="m--cs2113 m--cs2103 m--tic4002">